 - West Virginia

 As mentioned, many of Fifth Third Bank’s deposit accounts such as CDs cannot be opened online.
-To open any of their CDs, you will need to visit a Fifth Third Bank branch — there are over 1,123 — and speak with a banker.
+To open any of their CDs, you will need to visit a Fifth Third Bank branch and speak with a banker.

 Savings and Money Market Accounts

 Fifth Third Bank offers a wide range of deposit account options outside of CDs, including savings accounts, money market accounts and multiple types of checking accounts.
 These are all FDIC insured up to the maximum allowed limit of $250,000 per depositor or $500,000 for joint accounts.

 The Fifth Third Momentum Savings is an interest-bearing account that is designed to help you set and reach savings goals.
 You can set up to 4 savings goals at a time and have them funded via automatic transfers.
 Fifth Third Bank mentions contacting them for current rates, however, we ran scenarios again in Ohio, Illinois and North Carolina and found the rate to sit at 0.01% APY.

 This account comes with a $5 monthly service fee unless any one of the following conditions are met:

 - You have a Fifth Third Checking Account that does not include Fifth Third Express Banking.

 - You maintain an average monthly balance of $500 or more